PyAvrOCD installation & configuration

 macOS

 On a Mac, files downloaded through a browser or from an email are marked as potentially dangerous, and the system may not allow them to be executed.
-In this case, use the command xattr -d com.apple.quarantine FILE in order to remove the extended attribute com.apple.quarantine from the binary executable FILE.
+In this case, use the command xattr -d com.apple.quarantine FILE in a terminal window to remove the extended attribute com.apple.quarantine from the binary executable FILE.
+After that, you can start the executable without a hitch.

 Installation